ply2022/NanoSeqWorkshop/_episodes/01-hpg.md

 The &lt;username&gt; will be your personal username.
 The `$` symbol indicates that you can input commands.
 When you submit a command and the `$` symbol disappears, any future commands that you enter will not be processed until after the previous command is complete.
 We can avoid long lag times before submitting a command or running an application using SLURM scripts, which we will discuss in the next section.

-When using the scripts in this workshop, you should not copy the `$` symbol when it is present at the beginning of the line.
+We have removed the `$` from the beginning of each line of code below so it is easier to copy and paste into the shell.

 ### Recommendations for naming files in a Linux